 Many synthetic materials such as polyester, Spandex and nylon create micro plastics that drastically affect our Earth’s waters.
 Thanks to secondhand donation centers such as Goodwill and Savers, many clothing items are resold and even sent to textile recycling centers.

-.
+The EPA reports that Americans generate 16 million tons of textile waste a year.
 On average, 700,000 tons of used clothing gets exported overseas and 2.5 million tons of clothing are recycled, reports Greenamerica.org.
 Over 3 million tons are incinerated, and a staggering 10 million tons get sent to landfills.

 “By giving clothes a new cycle of life, we can actually reduce our carbon footprint,” Sadler said.